krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-FallbackStubbed'/>
 ### Fallback: Stubbed

-A stubbed fallback is typically used when a compound object containing multiple fields is being returned, some of which can be determined from other request state while other fields are set to default values.
+You typically use a stubbed fallback when your command returns a compound object containing multiple fields, some of which can be determined from other request state while other fields are set to default values.

-Examples of places where state can come from to use in these stubbed values are:
+Examples of places where you might find state appropriate to use in these stubbed values are:

 * cookies
 * request arguments and headers
 * responses from previous service requests prior to the current one failing

-The stubbed values can be retrieved statically from request scope but typically it is recommended they be injected at command instantiation time for use if they are needed such as this following example demonstrates with the _countryCodeFromGeoLookup_ field:
+Your fallback can retrieve stubbed values statically from the request scope, but typically it is recommended that they be injected at command instantiation time for use if they are needed such as this following example demonstrates in the way it treats the `countryCodeFromGeoLookup` field:

 ```java
 public class CommandWithStubbedFallback extends HystrixCommand<UserAccount> {